-Carbon dioxide (CO2) emissions are responsible for 55-60% of anthropogenic radiative forcing.
-Fast and aggressive CO2 mitigation is therefore essential to combat the resulting climate change.
+Carbon dioxide (CO_2) emissions are responsible for 55-60% of anthropogenic radiative forcing.1 Fast and aggressive CO_2 mitigation is therefore essential to combat the resulting climate change.
 But this is not enough.
-CO2 mitigation must be combined with fast and aggressive reductions of the pollutants causing the other 40-45% of warming.
-These pollutants include black carbon, tropospheric ozone, methane, and hydrofluorocarbons (HFCs).
+CO_2 mitigation must be combined with fast and aggressive reductions of the pollutants causing the other 40-45% of forcing.2 These pollutants include black carbon, tropospheric ozone, methane, and hydrofluorocarbons (HFCs).
 Because these pollutants have atmospheric lifetimes of only days to a decade and a half, they are referred to as short-lived climate pollutants (SLCPs).
 Reducing SLCPs is critical for slowing the rate of climate change over the next several decades and for protecting the people and regions most vulnerable to near-term climate impacts.